crate-workbench/cratedb-xlens/docs/read-check.md

 (read-check)=

-# CrateDB Cluster Data Readability Monitor
+# Cluster data readability monitor

 The `read-check` command is a professional monitoring tool that continuously checks cluster health by sampling data from the largest tables and partitions in your CrateDB cluster.